AllStarLink/ASL3-Manual/docs/adv-topics/permissions.md

 Any files that the command needs to modify must be writable by the "asterisk" user.
 Lastly, the parent directory of any file being created must also be writable.

+!!! warning "Asterisk User and Sudo"
+    Do not give general access to `sudo` to the `asterisk` user.
+This is very **dangerous** and poor practice.
+While people will state "I've always done it this way" it is, in fact, a serious security risk.
+As AllStarLink is run on the public internet for many repeater sites, the development team prioritizes security of the system.
+For common uses of this, namely restarting services and shutting down a node, see [Managing Services and OS Shutdowns/Reboots](#managing-services-and-os-shutdownsreboots).

 ## Filesystem Permissions

 The following is a very brief overview of Linux filesystem permissions.